UK IT Channel News | IT Channel Oxygen

 And the 20th-ranked outfit in this report isn’t the only one distancing itself from the term, with 3rd-ranked Ingram (one of the two firms Pax8 sought to pillory) increasingly positioning itself as a “platform company”.

-To rub salt in the wounds, Omdia recently doubled down on its characterisation of AWS Marketplace as a distributor, with Chief Analyst Jay McBain asserting in February that the hyperscaler will be a top-five global distribution player “soon”.
+Adding even more intrigue to the proceedings, Omdia recently doubled down on its characterisation of AWS Marketplace as a distributor, with Chief Analyst Jay McBain asserting in February that the hyperscaler will be a top-five global distribution player “soon”.

 Revenues rev up to £15.1bn